johannheyne/advanced-custom-fields-table-field/advanced-custom-fields-table-field/tags/1.3.1/readme.txt

 = 1.3.0 =
 * Adds support for table caption
-* Fixes a javascript issue for ACF version 4
+* Fixes an JavaScript issue for ACF version 4

 = 1.2.7 =
 * Adds PHP constant ACF_TABLEFIELD_FILTER_POSTMETA.
 Setting this constant to false prevents an update_post_metadata filter looking for tablefield JSON strings destroyed by update_post_meta().